OscarNii/shopping_center/README.md

 ## Getting Started

-This project is a starting point for a Flutter application on E.Commence.
+This project is a starting point for a Flutter application on E.Commence amd will free for use

 A few resources to get you started if this is your first Flutter project: